raineejiang/tournament/README.md

 # tournament

 ## Project Summary
-This project develops a database schema to store the game matches between players.
+This project develops a database schema to store the game matches between players for Swiss style tournament.
 I then write code to query this data and determine the winners of various games

 ## Installation
-Make sure to download all of the files in this repository and save the files in the same local folder.
-After running `vagrant up` and `vagrant ssh` in the vagrant's directory, navigate to the folder's directory and use `psql` and then `i\ tournament.sql` to import the sql file so that the database will be ready for the queries.
-Then, `\q` to go back to the directory, and run the test python file using `python tournament_test.py`.
+#Make sure to download all of the files in this repository and save the files in the same local folder.
+#Power up the virtual machine by typing: vagrant up
+#Once the virutal machine is done booting, ssh in by typing: vagrant ssh
+#Navigate to the folder's directory launch the psql console by typing: psql
+#Create the tournament database by typing: i\ tournament.sql
+#Enter: \q to go back to the directory
+#Run the test python file using python tournament_test.py.